allthingslinux/stats-frontend/README.md

 - [ ] Dark mode
 - [x] Color by weight and thickness by weight
 - [x] About dropdown under search bar
+- [ ] click on user to see other users and each edges weight and the users weighted degree

 ## **Low Priority**